vannguyengd/gooddata-ui/docs/30_tips__embed_dashboard.md

     }, []);

     useEffect(() => {
-        // when switching to edit mode, attach event listener to detect when the user is done with their edits
+        // when switching to edit mode, attach an event listener to detect when the user is done with their edits
         // and we remove the listener when switching back if (isEditing) {
             window.addEventListener("message", listener, false);